IntersectMBO/cardano-node/doc/shelley-genesis.md

 The use of a VRF key is special to Ouroboros Praos.
-In a "normal" proof-of-stake blockchain (like Ouroboros Classic or BFT) one simply knows who has the right to make the block in each slot, because we *know* what the slot leader schedule is: that is the the slot leader schedule is public.
+In a "normal" proof-of-stake blockchain (like Ouroboros Classic or BFT) one simply knows who has the right to make the block in each slot, because we *know* what the slot leader schedule is: that is the slot leader schedule is public.
 So in that case you only have to prove you are who you say you are, and everyone can check that the slot leader schedule says if you're the slot leader or not.
 Ouroboros Praos has a *private* slot leader schedule.
 This means that nobody knows in advance who is going to